 Is your Gmail down?
 Mine is!
 “We’re sorry, but your Gmail account is temporarily unavailable.
-We apologize for the inconvenience and suggest trying again in a few minutes,” Google said, ten minutes ago.
+We apologize for the inconvenience and suggest trying again in a few minutes,” Google said, 10 minutes ago.

 It’s unclear how many users are affected by the outage.
 Last time Gmail experienced a mass outage was on April 17, when Google said less than 2 percent of users were affected.

-UPDATE, 11:14 a.m.
-Google sent this statement: “We are aware of an issue, and are currently investigating.
-We’ll continue to update the Apps Status Dashboard as we work to resolve the problem… less than 0.11% of the Gmail user base are affected by the issue.”
+Update, 11:14 a.m.
+Google sent this statement: “We are aware of an issue and are currently investigating.
+We’ll continue to update the Apps Status Dashboard as we work to resolve the problem. … Less than 0.11 percent of the Gmail user base are affected by the issue.”